Reiki and massage have shared benefits. Both modalities can increase your:

 – relaxation response and

 – energy levels

 At the time of the meeting, as well as offering full Reiki treatments, I also incorporated Reiki into massage treatments.
 I noticed that once I started doing Reiki on massage clients they often fell asleep.
 Healing and recovery from illness take place when you are deeply relaxed.
 This happens when your central nervous system shifts from the flight and flight response and your parasympathetic nervous system is activated.

-You may skeptically read this and think “well they were relaxed by the end of the treatment which is why they fell asleep”.
+You may be sceptical and think “the client was relaxed by the end of the treatment which is why they fell asleep”.
 Not so at all.
-When I do full Reiki treatments some recipients fall asleep at the start of the session as soon as I place my hands on their head.
+In full Reiki treatments, some clients fall asleep at the start of the treatment, as soon as I place my hands on their heads.

-Only when the body and mind are deeply relaxed can recovery from illness and healing from injury, (physical or emotional) take place.
+When the body and mind are deeply relaxed recovery from illness and healing from injury takes place.

-In my 10 years plus of experience in working with people experiencing illness, tension, injury, trauma, anxiety, depression and grief, Reiki is the modality that I have found to be most effective in creating a deep sense of peace and balance that creates a pathway to recovery.
-Massage, simply treats the symptoms, whereas Reiki treats the causes of the physical, mental, emotional or spiritual imbalance.
+Reiki is the modality that I have found to be most effective in creating a deep sense of peace and balance that creates a pathway to recovery.
+Massage treats the symptoms, Reiki treats the cause.

-Whilst honouring the wide scope of practice that practitioners have I also discussed how it’s essential for practitioners to inform the people that they are working on what they are doing, rather than administering Reiki without their knowledge.
-Again, if massage practitioners have completed Reiki Level One and Reiki Level Two Reiki will naturally flow through them during their treatments.
-However the focused intention of treating others with Reiki has a deeper, more profound effect.
+While respecting the wide scope of practice that practitioners have I also discussed how it’s essential for practitioners to inform their clients about what they are doing.
+Reiki shouldn’t be administered without a client’s knowledge because of the physical, mental, emotional and spiritual shifts that take place during and after treatment.
+If massage practitioners have completed Reiki Level One and Reiki Level Two Reiki will naturally flow through them during their treatments.
+However, the focused intention of treating others with Reiki has a deeper, more profound effect.